teacupx/xbmc/README.md

 # Kodi for Armbian - XU4 BRANCH

 Kodi tweaked for Armbian builds.
-This branch is meant to compile Kodi for ODROID XU4, and possibly other devices using GBM and the v4l2_m2m interface.
+This branch is meant to compile Kodi for ODROID XU4, and possibly other devices using GBM/GLES and the v4l2_m2m interface.

 ## Usage: